 Salem Children's Trust

-is A nonprofit charity, that welcomes children with emotional and behavioral disturbances and a range of other diagnoses.
+is a nonprofit charity, that welcomes children with emotional and behavioral challenges.
 Counseling is provided from a Christian perspective.

 Salem opened its doors in Garrett County in 1979 to half a dozen children and as many staff.
-It is located on a 380-acre farm along Lower New Germany Road in Garrett County, between Grantsville and Frostburg.
+It is located on a 380-acre farm along Lower New Germany Road in Garrett County, between Grantsville and Frostburg, Maryland.